cyberadityacode/reactjs/36 All Hooks in one Project/README.md

 It generates a unique string ID, but don't leverage it to generate keys in a list.

 A single ID can be used for multiple form elements with concatenation.
 Why is it necessary?
 Consider a scenario where you have multiple forms in your app, you, as a developer, might use ID as username for every username field, then when you try to access its reference from javascript.
-It will cause dilemna.
+It will cause confict (dilemna).
+Since, JavaScript's getElementById will return only the first element with that ID.
+It leads to unpredictable behavior, especially with event handlers, form validations, etc.

 Henceforth, it's a good practice to useId hook.

 - Unique across the app: Ensures ID collisions don't happen.